nstory/public_records_division/README.md

 Scraper for the [Public Records Appeals Database](https://www.sec.state.ma.us/AppealsWeb/AppealsStatus.aspx) maintained by the Secretary of the Commonwealth of Massachusetts.

+You probably want to check out our web interface to this data: [Appeals — The Woke Windows Project](https://www.wokewindows.org/appeals).

 ## HOW TO BUILD
 Everything is run using `make`.
 Run `make all` to run all the tasks.
+WARNING: if you haven't run this before, building will download ~1.5 GB of data from [sec.state.ma.us](https://www.sec.state.ma.us/)

-* `input/` stores the pages and files downloaded from the Appeals Database
+* `input/` stores the pages and files downloaded from the Appeals Database website
 * `output/` stores files generated from the data in `input/`

 ## CHALLENGES
-There were two challenging aspects to implementing this crawler:
+There were two challenging aspects to implementing this scraper:

 The [www.sec.state.ma.us](https://www.sec.state.ma.us/) website is fronted by the [Imperva Incapsula](https://en.wikipedia.org/wiki/Incapsula) content delivery network (CDN).
 Incapsula attempts to block website scrapers (or "bots") from accessing a protected site